PanDAWMS/HGCS/README.md

-# harvester_grid-condor-server
+# HGCS
-Service to run on remote HTCondor schedd node working with Harvester for GRID
+Sidekick service to run on remote HTCondor schedd node working with Harvester for GRID